top of page

 Enterprise — Department Convergence

-Entire department governed by one architecture.
+Entire department governed by one architecture (anatomy).

 Indicators:

-• new initiatives inherit structure automatically
+• new initiatives inherit anatomy automatically

-• decision conflicts resolved structurally
+• decision conflicts resolved anatomically

 • operational behaviour predictable across sub-functions.